 |Material||Density / Yield Factor||Consumption vs PS (lbs)|

-Based on the example above, keeping the implications of density on material requirements in mind and making the effort wherever possible to use a less dense polymer can have a drastic impact on overall material consumption and result in increased resource efficiency.
+Based on the example above, keeping the implications of density on material requirements in mind, it is clear that making the effort wherever possible to use a less dense polymer can have a drastic impact on overall material consumption and even result in increased resource efficiency.
 In addition, by choosing alternatives that reduce the amount of plastic consumption by requiring less material at the start of the product lifecycle it creates a scenario in which brand owners are aiding the effort to reduce plastic before the product ever reaches the consumer.

 Some additional areas where packaging design and material selection can reduce environmental impact include: